-Do I Want to Be a Printing Machine Operator?
+Should I Become a Printing Machine Operator?

 Step 1: Research the Occupation

-Though a college degree is not required, printing machine operation is a specialized occupation and potential employees should have a basic understanding of the requirements before entering the field.
+Though a college degree is not required, printing machine operation is a specialized occupation, and potential employees should have a basic understanding of the requirements before entering the field.
 The job has specific physical requirements, with employees often required to be able to stand continually for at least an 8-hour shift.
 Printing machine operators also often work 2nd or 3rd shift hours, including weekends.
 The work often takes place in a production environment, which can be noisy and sometimes hazardous.

 Step 2: Earn an Associate's Degree in Printing Technology

 Printing machine operators can learn skills through on-the-job training or apprenticeships.
 However, some community colleges and technical schools offer vocational training, such as 2-year programs in printing technology or graphic communications technology, which may be preferred by employers.
 These programs prepare students for entry-level positions in the modern printing industry through courses in design, typography, digital media and binding.

 Develop required work skills.
 Before being officially employed and going through training, an aspiring print machine operator can develop several useful skills.
 Oral and written communication skills are necessary to understand what work needs to be done and when.
 Being detail-oriented and having good vision allows a print machine operator to locate any mistakes and then fix them before anything is printed.
 Learning to perform quick mathematical calculations allows a press operator to figure out how much supply inventory is needed for any printing job.